-IT auditing and controls - Infrastructure general controls
+IT auditing and controls: Infrastructure general controls for CISA professionals

-When we look at Management of IS Operations from an auditing perspective, we typically look at three different areas; resource allocation; standards and procedures; and process monitoring.
-So what are the roles and responsibilities of IS Management, IS Operations, and Information Security from a management control viewpoint?
+When we look at managing IS operations from an auditing perspective, we typically examine three different areas: resource allocation, standards and procedures, and process monitoring.
+So, what are the roles and responsibilities of IS management, IS operations and information security from a management control viewpoint?

-IS Management is really responsible for ensuring adequate resources are allocated to support IT Operations.
-They’re also responsible for planning the most efficient and effective use of those resources; authorizing and monitoring IT resource usage based on corporate policy and monitoring operations to ensure compliance with standards and procedures.
+IS management ensures adequate resources are allocated to support IT operations.
+They're also responsible for planning the most efficient and effective use of those resources, authorizing and monitoring IT resource usage based on corporate policy and monitoring operations to ensure compliance with standards and procedures.

-So as an IT auditor what should you be looking for?
-To see if IS Management is in fact doing the things we just mentioned and can they provide proof that they are monitoring operations.
-IS Management should be able to provide a timeline which includes monitoring activities and corrective action taken to correct deviations from corporate standards, following by a repeat of the cycle, which means they’re monitoring the corrections and taken additional corrective action if necessary.
+So, as an IT auditor, you look to see if IS management is doing the things we just mentioned and if they can provide proof that they are monitoring operations.
+IS management should be able to provide a timeline, which includes monitoring activities and corrective action taken to correct deviations from corporate standards.
+They should also be able to demonstrate that they can repeat the cycle, which means they're monitoring the corrections and taking additional corrective action if necessary.

 - Job schedules